miriukaLab/celldeath/README.md

 ### Installing

-For installation, we suggest to create a virtual environment, and then, two options:
+For installation, we suggest create a virtual environment, and then:

-* Download from github and unzip.
-You will have to manually install dependencies.

-* install with pip

 ```bash
 pip install celldeath